MHSDevClub/hackclub/workshops/personal_website/README.md

 ### 3) Getting ready to repl it on Repl.it

-If you already have a Repl.it account, go ahead and spin up an [HTML repl](https://repl.it/languages/html) then move on to [Part II](#part-ii-the-html-file)
+_If you already have a Repl.it account, skip to step 2 of [Getting ready to repl it on Repl.it](#2-getting-ready-to-repl-it-onrepl.it)._

 [Repl.it](https://repl.it) is an online [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) with support for 40+ languages as well as frameworks and we'll be using it to host our website.

-To create an account, all you need to do is [sign up](https://repl.it/signup) and verify your email.
-From there, you're ready to get going!
+1. In a new tab, open https://repl.it/signup and create an account.
+You can use your newly created GitHub account to do this!

-Since we're going to be making a website using HTML and CSS, let's create an [HTML repl](https://repl.it/languages/html).
+2. Since we're going to be making a website using HTML and CSS, let's create an [HTML repl](https://repl.it/languages/html).

+3. Yay!
+You've created your first repl!
+Now set the "repl" name to "Personal Site"

+4. And link your repl to your GitHub repository by typing in the following commands:

+- `git init` (then press <kbd>enter</kbd>)
+- `git add *` (then press <kbd>enter</kbd>)
+- `git commit -m "first commit"` (then press <kbd>enter</kbd>)
+- `git remote add origin` (then paste in the [copied url](#3-creating-your-first-github-repository) and press <kbd>enter</kbd>)

+Congratulations, you've officially set up all of your coding tools for the semester!

 Now we're ready to start the website!